nrwl/nx/docs/shared/reference/project-configuration.md

 ### Ignoring package.json scripts

-Nx merges `package.json` scripts with your targets that are defined in `project.json`.
+Nx merges `package.json` scripts with any targets defined in `project.json`.
 If you only wish for some scripts to be used as Nx targets, you can specify them in the `includedScripts` property of the project's `package.json`.

 ```json {% filename="packages/my-library/package.json" }